 Canadian residents’ passports must be valid for the expected duration of your stay in Hawaii.

-Beginning December 2, Kauai has temporarily paused participation in the pre-testing program.
-All Visitors to Kauai MUST quarantine at this time!
-At this time, all transpacific and intercounty travelers arriving in Kauai will be subject to the 10-day quarantine, regardless of testing, unless the traveler chooses to participate in the Transpacific “Resort Bubble” 3 Day Quarantine option.
+At this time, all out of state travelers arriving in Kauai will be subject to the 10-day quarantine, unless the traveler chooses to participate in either the Inter-Island Travel or the Transpacific “Resort Bubble” 3 Day Quarantine option.

 Transpacific Travel “Resort Bubbles” – 3 Day Quarantine

 Travelers from out of state now have the option of a shortened three-day quarantine by participating in the resort bubble post-travel testing program.

 Travel protocols are changing often.
 For the most up-to-date information on Kauai’s current travel protocols, please visit https://www.kauai.gov/COVID-19.

 Why We Think Kauai, Hawaii is a Great Destination for Canadians

 Kauai is Hawaii’s fourth largest island that is nicknamed the “Garden Island” for good reason: 97% of Kauai’s land is composed of lush mountain ranges and rainforests!
 This is the oldest and northernmost island in the Hawaiian chain that is covered in many beautiful landscape elements such as emerald valleys, mountain spires and jagged cliffs, tropical rainforests, and flowing waterfalls.